jameskwonlee/PrivateBlockchainBTC/README.md

 # private_blockchain
-A template for a private blockchain bearing unique data, using Bitcoin Core
+A template for a private blockchain bearing unique data.

 updated: 08/26/2019